 Is a flat-share tenancy agreement legally binding?

 They are legally binding, yes.
-It is worth noting that an agreement is a contract, is just a matter of semantics.
+It is worth noting that an agreement is a contract; it is just a matter of semantics.
 If, for instance, there is a serious breach of the agreement such as damage to property, rent payments not being made by a flatmate, then the offender can be taken to court.

 It should be remembered however that a court is not likely to enforce a flat-share agreement if somebody is ‘in breach of’ certain aspects of said agreement.